bismuth2/gcf/README.md

 * Simple P2P network that automatically sends packets with guranteed structure
 * Sending and recieving function tables to easily add more functionality
 * A user customizable table to change the appearance and chat usage
+* A history system that automatically creates new pages to store chat messages

 ## IMAGES
 ![Chat](https://images.steamusercontent.com/ugc/15349967649833397801/1102BBCB9318F512D72A74FF860D003D44756640/)